rusefi/rusefi_documentation/Dev-LTS-project.md

 # Maybe prerequisite
 Nathan wonders what the hell does current automation even do.
 Could this be clarified with minor code comments on top of key files?
-Nathan reminds that some code generation could/should be integrated into Makefile
+Nathan reminds that some code generation could/should be integrated into Makefile.
+Some documentation in https://github.com/rusefi/rusefi/blob/master/firmware/config/boards/readme.md

 # Current state